Burlington House: History

-The Royal Academy took over the main block in 1867 on a 999-year lease, with rent of £1 per year.
-It was required to pay for its top-lit main galleries, designed by Sidney Smirke on a part of the gardens to the north of the main range and its art school premises; Smirke also raised the central block with a third storey.
+The Royal Academy of Arts took over the main block in 1867 on a 999-year lease, with rent of £1 per year.
+It was required to pay for its top-lit main art galleries, designed by Sidney Smirke on a part of the gardens to the north of the main range and its art school premises; Smirke also raised the central block with a third storey.
 The former east and west service wings on either side of the courtyard and the wall and gate to Piccadilly were replaced by much more voluminous wings by the partnership of Robert Richardson Banks and Charles Barry Jr., in an approximation of Campbell's style.
 These were completed in 1873, and the three societies moved into these.
 In 1874, they were joined by the Geological Society of London, the Royal Astronomical Society and the Society of Antiquaries.

 This arrangement lasted until 1968, when the Royal Society moved to new premises in Carlton House Terrace, and its apartments were split between the Royal Society of Chemistry and the British Academy.
 The British Academy also moved to Carlton House Terrace in 1998, and the Royal Society of Chemistry took over the rest of the east wing.

 In 2004, the Courtyard Societies went to court against the Office of the Deputy Prime Minister over the terms of their tenure of the apartments in Burlington House, which they have enjoyed rent-free.
 The dispute was sent to mediation, after which the following statement was released: "The Office of the Deputy Prime Minister and the Learned Societies had a very constructive meeting on 16 March which envisages the continued presence of the Learned Societies at Burlington House.
 Discussions are continuing with a view to formalising the arrangement on a basis which is acceptable to all parties."

-In August 2019, the MHCLG (the successor body to the Office of the Deputy Prime Minister) gave formal notice to the Courtyard Societies that by 2022 they would have to pay commercial rents for the premises at Burlington House, and if they cannot pay then they will face eviction.
-The imposition of higher rents on the Courtyard Societies who are reliant on charitable funds and membership income is set to bankrupt them unless they leave, effectively ending 150 years of joint intellectual effort and public scientific meetings at Burlington House.
-Negotiations between the Courtyard Societies and the MHCLG under Robert Jenrick continue as of 2020.
+In August 2019, the MHCLG (the successor body to the Office of the Deputy Prime Minister) gave formal notice to the Courtyard Societies that by 2022 they would have to pay commercial rents for the premises at Burlington House.
+The imposition of higher rents on the Courtyard Societies who are reliant on charitable funds and membership income was set to bankrupt them unless they leave, effectively ending 150 years of joint intellectual effort and public scientific meetings at Burlington House.
+After several years of negotiations, the Courtyard Societies and MHCLG agreed a 999-year lease for the building in March 2024, with the Geological Society paying £5.5 million in instalments over 10 years for their share.

 Present occupants

 Burlington House is most familiar to the general public as the venue for art exhibitions from the Royal Academy.
 The academy is housed in the main building at the northern end of the courtyard.
 Five learned societies occupy the two wings on the east and west sides of the courtyard and the Piccadilly wing at the southern end.
-Collectively known as the Courtyard Societies, these societies are as listed below:
+Collectively known as the Courtyard Societies, these societies are: